AntonThyg/CroskiMon/readme.md

 # Croskimon
-An rpg where croskies raise a croski and train it to fight other, evil croskies.
+An rpg where croskies raise a croski and train it to fight other croskies.

 ## Requirements
 - Latest version of Python.